Kinosaur/algorithm-design/week5/README.md

-# Week 5: Dynamic Programming - Edit Distance
+# Week 5: Dynamic Programming - Edit Distance & Coin Change

-## Problem: Minimum Edit Distance
+## Problem A: Minimum Edit Distance

 Given two strings A and B, find the minimum number of operations required to transform string A into string B. The allowed operations are:
 1. **Insert** a character